 The formal RCIA process begins in September and continues to meet on Monday evenings from 6:30 pm to 8:30 pm in Kenny Hall.
 The sacraments are celebrated at the Easter Vigil.

 We also have a summer RCIA class for those adults who have been baptized Catholic, have received first communion and wish to be confirmed in the Catholic Church.
 The class is also for those adults who have been baptized in another denomination and have been attending Mass for at least a year.
-These classes begin in June and meet on Sundays at 5pm.
-The sacraments are celebrated in late August.
+These classes begin June 4, 2017 and meet on Sundays at 5pm.
+The sacraments are celebrated on August 27, 2017.